x

 Pricing & Plans

-User Q doesn’t have subscription or monthly fees and only offers a pay-as-you-go option.
-A single test without recruitment support starts at $10.
-A single tree testing or card sorting with 20 participants from their user panel is $90 per test.
+• Pay-as-you-go plan: no subscription or monthly fees.
+Pay only for what you use.
+Single test without recruitment support starts at $10.
+Tree testing or card sorting with 20 participants from their user panel costs $49 per test.

 11. Maze